 WHO IS RESPONSIBLE FOR COMPLIANCE IN A COMPANY?

 Depending on the size and organizational setup of the firm, different people are in charge of compliance.
-Senior management is often in charge of compliance, while compliance officers are in charge of planning and putting compliance measures in place throughout the organization.
-Their responsibility is to make sure staff members follow all applicable laws, rules, and corporate policies in all divisions and locations.
-Compliance officers perform this function by keeping informed of the most recent legislative and regulatory requirements and by routinely educating staff members on compliance-related subjects.
+Senior management is often in charge of compliance, while compliance officers are in charge of planning and implementing compliance measures throughout the organization.
+They are responsible for ensuring staff members follow all applicable laws, rules, and corporate policies in all divisions and locations.
+Compliance officers perform this function by informing staff members of the most recent legislative and regulatory requirements and by routinely educating them on compliance-related subjects.

 FAQ